The Perpetuity of the Sabbath

 The fifth thing to keep in mind is that the same word for “forever” is used of certain ceremonial facets of the Mosaic Law that everyone agrees have ended with the First Coming of the Messiah.
 For example, the same word for ever is used of the kindling of the Tabernacle lampstands (Ex.
 27: 20; Lev.
 24: 3), of the ceremony of the shewbread (Lev.
 24: 8), of the service of the brazen laver (Ex.
 30: 21), of the Levitical Priesthood and Levitical garments (Ex.
 28: 43; 40: 15; Lev.
 6: 18; 10: 9; Num.
 10: 8; 18: 23; 25: 13; Deut.
 18: 5; I Chr.
 15: 2; 23: 13), of the sacrificial system, including the sacrifices and offerings (Ex .
 29: 28; Lev.
 7: 34, 36; 10: 15; Num.
 15: 15; 18: 8, 11, 19; 19: 10), of the Day of Atonement sacrifice (Lev.
 16: 34), and of the red heifer offering (Num.
 19: 10).

 Besides, if all of these ceremonial facets ended with the first coming of the Messiah as Fruchtenbaum claims, then how come they explicitly reappear in Ezekiel’s Millennial temple that is yet to come?
 The sacrificial system including the sacrifices (Ezekiel 40:42, Ezekiel 44:11, Ezekiel 46:24), Burnt offerings (Ezekiel 46:13), Meat (Meal) offerings (Ezekiel 46:15), Trespass offerings (Ezekiel 40:39), Sin offerings (Ezekiel 40:39), Drink offerings (Ezekiel 45:17), Peace offerings (Ezekiel 45:17) and the Levitical Priesthood & garments (Ezekiel 40:46, 43:19, 44:15, 48:11) all continue in Ezekiel’s depiction of the Millennial Temple and on a daily basis.
 Feast days of the Mosaic Law also continue during the Millennial period as well.
 For instance, the Feast of Tabernacles (Ezekiel 45:25), New Moon Offerings (Ezekiel 46:6-7), and Sabbath Offerings (Ezekiel 46:4-5) all persist throughout the Millennial kingdom.
 So we clearly see that Ezekiel does not agree that these “ceremonial facets” of the Mosaic Law have ended.
 Furthermore, the Sabbath is not a ceremonial facet of the Mosaic Law so the things that supposedly apply to those facets of the Mosaic Law do not necessarily apply to the Sabbath.
-Notwithstanding, even if the Sabbath were a ceremonial facet, Ezekiel explicitly asserts that the Sabbath will be kept during the Millennial Temple’s period (Ezekiel 46:1-4) so it is impossible for Christ’s death to have ended something that according to Scripture is yet to occur.
+Notwithstanding, even if the Sabbath were a ceremonial facet, Ezekiel explicitly asserts that the Sabbath will be kept during the Millennial Temple’s period (Ezekiel 46:1-4) so it is impossible for Christ’s death to have ended something which according to Scripture will definitely occur.
 The Sabbath is a moral facet of the Mosaic Law, and as such, it reflects God’s unchanging standard for man as it pertains to rest.
-It is God’s desire that all men (Mark 2:27) rest on the seventh day of each week not just now, but also in the eternity of the new heavens and the new earth.
+It is God’s desire that all men rest on the seventh day of each week (Mark 2:27) and not just now, but also in the eternity of the new heavens and the new earth.
 To this end, God has promised that all flesh will adhere to that eternal decree (Isaiah 66:22-23).

-Again, the reader can clearly see that the word olam (in the verses cited above) really means forever despite Dr. Fruchtenbaum’s attempt to revise olam’s semantic range of literal definitions.
+Again, the reader can clearly see that the word olam (in the verses previously cited) really means forever despite Dr. Fruchtenbaum’s attempt to revise olam’s semantic range of literal definitions.
 The laws referred to in the verses above are truly laws that will never be forgotten (Jeremiah 50:5).
 However, it also appears that Dr. Fruchtenbaum has forgotten that according to Romans 7:1, no law (whether temporary or perpetual) has power over a man longer that he lives.
 This same principle applies even in situations where the law’s subject is not a mortal man but another fleeting entity such as a house, temple or tabernacle.
 For example, one proposition that is deducibly present in Leviticus 24:5-9 is:

 All laws regarding the shewbread are laws that will never end (i.e. are forever) as long as the temple/tabernacle exists.